-Meningitis is a condition in dogs that occurs when the tissues that protect the brain and spinal cord, known as meninges, become inflamed and infected.
-Meningitis can occur due to viral, protozoan, bacterial, blood parasite, and fungal infections.
+Meningitis is a condition that occurs in cats when one or more of the three tissue layers that surround and protect the brain and spinal cord, known as the “meninges,” become inflamed and/or infected.

 How Meningitis Affects Cats

 Meningitis is not a disease.
 It is a very serious and painful pathological condition of inflammation of delicate tissues surrounding the brain.
 This typically leads to inflammation of the brain and/or spinal cord, causing direct neurological deficits.
 It is more common in companion dogs than in domestic cats.
 However, cats of any age, breed or gender can be equally affected, although newborns and immunocompromised animals are especially at risk.
 Affected animals are almost always systemically ill.
 They develop a high fever, a stiff neck and awkward gait, painful muscle spasms in the back, limb rigidity and extreme sensitivity to touch and temperature.
 They progressively become lethargic, anorexic and nauseous and frequently vomit.
 Advanced meningitis can cause profound depression, blindness, progressive paralysis, seizures, confusion, agitation, incoordination (ataxia) and/or aggression.